oemof/tespy/doc/using_tespy/intro.rst

 	For more information of how to work with the connections please refer to the :ref:`connections section <using_tespy_connections_label>`.

-In the example case, we just set input and output temperature of the system, as well as the input pressure.
+In the example case, we just set inlet and outlet temperature of the system, as well as the inlet pressure.

 .. code-block:: python